Catharine Baker: Real Results, Not Partisanship

 - Supported a bill that streamlines access to contraception for patients with prescriptions (SB 464).

 - Supported a bill to allow doctors to provide patients with 12 months of continuous birth control (SB 999).

 - Voted for legislation allowing women to seek reproductive care directly without requiring a referral from their primary care doctor (AB 1954).

-- Supported a resolution recognizing the anniversary of Roe vs. Wade (HR 32), and supported a resolution urging congress to continue funding of women's reproductive healthcare facilities (SJR 12).
+- Supported multiple bills recognizing the anniversary of Roe vs. Wade, and protecting a woman’s right to choose, and supported multiple resolutions urging Congress to continue funding of women's reproductive healthcare facilities.

 - Voted to require an employer to allow employees to take up to six weeks of parental leave to bond with a new child (SB 654).